PintoDrop/Challenge-3/README.md

 ## Usage

 This application will be used by the user so a random password can be created easily.
 This will help the user with security on their local device.
+It can be applied in ways to help protect the user and using random characters to create a completely unique password.

 ## Credits